The Corporate Tax Planning Law Review: USA

 i OECD-G20 BEPS initiative

-Recently finalised regulations provide a number of clarifications, including coordination with Section 163(j) to prevent a disallowed interest deduction from constituting a current-year base erosion tax benefit54 and an exception to the general definition of base erosion payments for payments treated as income that is effectively connected with a US trade or business.55
+Recently finalised regulations provide a number of clarifications, including coordination with Section 163(j) to prevent a disallowed interest deduction from constituting a current-year base erosion tax benefit53 and an exception to the general definition of base erosion payments for payments treated as income that is effectively connected with a US trade or business.54

 Perhaps surprisingly, given the relative lack of American support for the OECD's 2013 BEPS Action Items, BEPS 2.0 has turned to the TCJA for inspiration.
-'Pillar Two' of the Programme of Work for Addressing the Tax Challenges of the Digitalisation of the Economy 'calls for the development of a co-ordinated set of rules to address ongoing risks from structures that allow [multinational enterprises] to shift profit to jurisdictions where they are subject to no or very low taxation'.56 These rules, the Global Anti-Base Erosion Proposal (GloBE) share features of GILTI, generally intending to impose a minimum tax rate on global income.
-The US Secretary of the Treasury has expressed support for the GloBE project, possibly indicating a greater degree of US participation in the next phases of the OECD's BEPS work.
+'Pillar Two' of the Programme of Work for Addressing the Tax Challenges of the Digitalisation of the Economy 'calls for the development of a co-ordinated set of rules to address ongoing risks from structures that allow [multinational enterprises] to shift profit to jurisdictions where they are subject to no or very low taxation'.55 These rules, the Global Anti-Base Erosion Proposal (GloBE) share features of GILTI, generally intending to impose a minimum tax rate on global income.

 ii EU proposals on taxation of the digital economy

-The United States opposes the European Commission's proposed rules on taxation of the digital economy, especially the proposed interim digital services tax, on the grounds that any tax should be based on profits rather than revenues and that targeting only larger technology firms unfairly discriminates against US companies.
-Because the Code generally allows for foreign tax credits against net income taxes rather than gross receipts (unless the gross tax is imposed in lieu of a net income tax), absent a change in US tax law, the digital services tax would create an additional US tax burden on multinationals subject to it.57 Indicating the depth of US hostility to the Commission's proposal, the Secretary of the Treasury (a member of the executive branch of the US government, appointed by the President) as well as legislators from both major US political parties have expressed opposition to the Commission's proposals.58
+The United States has opposed the European Commission's proposed rules on taxation of the digital economy, especially the proposed interim digital services tax, on the grounds that any tax should be based on profits rather than revenues and that targeting only larger technology firms unfairly discriminates against US companies.
+Because the Code generally allows for foreign tax credits against net income taxes rather than gross receipts (unless the gross tax is imposed in lieu of a net income tax), absent a change in US tax law, the digital services tax would create an additional US tax burden on multinationals subject to it.56 Indicating the depth of US hostility to the Commission's proposal, legislators from both major US political parties have expressed opposition to the Commission's proposals.57 However, the Biden Administration has indicated a willingness to rejoin OECD-led negotiations on its two-pillar approach to digital taxation.
+Janet Yellen, the current US Secretary of the Treasury, has voiced support for working with the OECD on the issue while echoing concerns that US businesses have had with digital services taxes.
+The details of the current Administration's views on digital services taxation remain obscure.

 iii Tax treaties